 Many people take their vision for granted, and they don’t look after their eyes as well as they should.
 In doing so, they could be permanently damaging their vision.
 At Jackson Davenport, we’re passionate about helping you to keep your eyes healthy.

 In particular, we should be aware of the innocuous everyday things we do, which could be harming our eyesight.
 By bringing these things to your attention, we hope you will take measures to prevent them.
-So, keep reading to find out some everyday things which might be impacting your ocular health.

 1.)
 Night-Time Television